rajaflash/rajaflash/README.md

 - 👋 Hi, I’m Rajagopalan
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning J2ee jsp
+- 🌱 I’m currently learning jsp and springboot
 - 💞️ I’m looking to collaborate on creating softwares with my seniors and co-workers
 - 📫 How to reach me 9629968068,
 -     Gmail: rajaflash98@gmail.com